Tewr/BlazorFileReader/README.md

                 stream.Read(buffer, ...)
             }

-            // Read into memory and act
-            using (MemoryStream memoryStream = await file.CreateMemoryStreamAsync(4096)) {
+            // Read file fully into memory and act using (MemoryStream memoryStream = await file.CreateMemoryStreamAsync(4096)) {
                 // Sync calls are ok once file is in memory memoryStream.Read(buffer, ...)